momegas/loggerbros/README.md

 INFO:     127.0.0.1:51995 - "GET / HTTP/1.1" 200 OK
 ```

-As you can see everything passed after the first logger argument is printed in the extras section.
+As you can see everything passed after the first logger argument is printed in the metadata section.
 You can use this section for debugging info.